 After our fantastic tour, we went into town for a nice lunch.
 There were a lot of options with many different influences on flavor.
 But, just hanging out and having a pint would be worth it in this fun little town.
 We took our time, not wanting to leave this interesting place before we absolutely had to.

 As we walked across the airstrip, through the border, and to our car, it felt like we had just come out of a dream – or a secret passageway to an unknown land.
 Gibraltar is one of the most uniquely wonderful places we’ve been, with some of the most lovely, genuine and kind people we’ve met so far.
 We’ll be praying it can hold its charm and natural beauty, despite the rapid growth and increasing popularity.
 Cheers, Gib!

-Special thanks to the Gibraltar Tourist Board and our fantastic guide Jonathan for helping us to make the most of our couple of hours in Gibraltar.
+Special thanks to the Gibraltar Tourist Board and our fantastic guide Jonathan for helping us to make the most of our day trip to Gibraltar.
 As always, all opinions are our own.